TD22057/insteon-mqtt/docs/mqtt.md

 system and only accepts on and off states in either direct or scene mode.
 The second is similar but also accepts the level argument to set the dimmer level.
 The dimmer payload template must convert the input message into the format (LEVEL must be in the range 0->255).
-The optional instant key defaults to 0 (normal ramping behavior) but can be set to 1 to perform an instant state change.
+The optional mode flag can be used to send a 'normal' (default)', 'fast', or 'instant' command to the device.

    ```
-   { "cmd" : "on"/"off", "level" : LEVEL, ["instant" : 0/1] }
+   { "cmd" : "on"/"off", "level" : LEVEL, ["mode" : 'normal'/'fast'/'instant'] }
    ```

 Here is a sample configuration that accepts and publishes messages